-Upon closing of the IPO, all of the Company's outstanding shares of convertible preferred stock automatically converted into 10,990,065 shares of common stock.
-There were no outstanding shares at December 31, 2021.
+In August 2021, upon the closing of the IPO, all of the Company's outstanding shares of convertible preferred stock automatically converted into 10,990,065 shares of common stock.
+There were no shares of preferred stock outstanding as of December 31, 2022 and 2021.